 In addition to in-person visits, we use video phone calls (telemedicine) to check on patients and families and provide education and advice.

-We provide care to children with sickle cell disease at Odessa Brown Children's Clinic (OBCC), in Seattle’s Central District.
-You can get care at the clinic even if you get most of your healthcare elsewhere.
-We can work with your child’s other doctors to coordinate care.
+We provide care to children with sickle cell disease at Odessa Brown Children's Clinic (OBCC).
+You can get care at the clinic even if you get most of your health care elsewhere.

 For children who live in other parts of the state and get most of their care from doctors and hospitals close to home: